Gapuwiyak

 History

-Aboriginal people have inhabited this region for 40,000 years.
-The Gapuwiyak community was established by Methodist missionaries in the late 1960s to supply timber for missions in the region.
-Timber workers came from the surrounding areas of Burrum, Raymangirr, Bunhanura and Balma, and from Galiwin’ku.
-Those from Galiwin’ku returned to their own country when they were not working but those from the surrounding areas stayed near the timber mill and established the Gapuwiyak community.
+Aboriginal people have inhabited this region for 60,000 years.
+The Gapuwiyak community was established by Methodist missionaries in the late 1960s to supply cypress timber for missions in the region.
+Timber workers came from the surrounding coastal and inland areas of East Arnhem, including Buckingham Bay, Arnhem Bay, Mitchell Rangers and Blue Mud Bay.
 In the 1970s the mission ended and Gapuwiyak became Aboriginal land under the Aboriginal Land Rights (Northern Territory) Act 1976.
-In 2008, Gapuwiyak became part of the East Arnhem Shire and the Council took responsibility for local government for the community.
+In 2008, Gapuwiyak became part of the East Arnhem Regional Council, we took responsibility for local government for the community.

 Local Authority